House intel panel tries to get Russia probe back on track

 In public there appears to be little hope for House investigators -- Sen. John McCain said Sunday on ABC's "This Week" that Nunes "killed" the investigation with his White House trip.
 But, around the Capitol, House Democrats admit they have nowhere else to turn, with almost no chance that a special commission will be created to investigate Russia's alleged interference in the 2016 elections.

 Rank-and-file Democrats and Republicans on the committee have privately said they miss the bipartisanship that used to be a hallmark of the group.
-And there is some indication that Schiff and Nunes have been working better together at the end of last week -- after the two talked Thursday, Schiff said they agreed to bring FBI Director James Comey back before the committee.
+And there is some indication that Schiff and Nunes have been working better together at the end of last week -- after the two talked Thursday, Schiff said they agreed to bring Comey back before the committee.

 But Schiff's visit to the White House to review what he said was the same intelligence Nunes reviewed only opened a new wound.